abap-community/abap-community/remote-events/README.md

 ## Zoom

-When we all have to talk together, we will use [Zoom] (https://zoom.us/).
+When we all have to talk together, we will use [Zoom](https://zoom.us/).
 To join the call, you will have to install the software, but it is not necessary to have an account.

 ### How to interact in Zoom? -> Camera Always On and be polite ;-)